 Rubbing alcohol is also not advisable to use for cleaning wounds.
 While it can take care of bacteria, it is almost certain to burn your skin as well.
 The burning effect can lead to swelling, itching, and inflammation that can make the situation even worse!

 So if you have a wound that needs cleaning, keep your bottles of hydrogen peroxide and rubbing alcohol in the cupboard!
 Instead, rinse the wound with cool water and wash around the area with a mild soap.
-Cover the wound with a bandage and a thin layer of antibiotic ointment.
+Cover the wound with a bandage to keep it protected while it heals.

 How Should I Use Hydrogen Peroxide And Rubbing Alcohol?